-JoJo's Bizarre Adventure: Gold Experience Requiem's powers is like this, specifically the endless chain of "waking" only to be in another fabricated scenario.
+- JoJo's Bizarre Adventure: Gold Experience Requiem's powers are like this, specifically the endless chain of "waking" only to be in another fabricated scenario.
 The victim catches on after about three times that he's no longer alive, but that doesn't change the fact that he'll never die, either.

 Makoto: What a weird dream.
 Within a dream.
 Or is this the dream?

-- The Vision of Escaflowne: Every episode for the first half or so of the episodes starts with ""Was it all just a dream?
-Or maybe a vision... no, it was real!".
+- The Vision of Escaflowne: Every episode for the first half or so of the episodes starts with "Was it all just a dream?
+Or maybe a vision... no, it was real!"
 In addition on several occasions she does go to the other reality in a dream